davsardaryan/bdg_homework/README.md

 #Run the script by running:
 ./info.sh

-#The file displays memory and disk usage information as well as network information.
+#The file displays memory and disk usage information as well as network and user information.